alekrumkamp/medium-feed-json/README.md

 ### Deploy it for free to a workers.dev subdomain

-Now that we played around it's time to deploy our code to a Worker.
+Now that we played around it's time to deploy our code to a Cloudflare Worker.

 In order to do this you'll need a [Cloudflare free account](https://dash.cloudflare.com/sign-up) and get a worker namespace.

 Once you have an account, you don't need to add a custom domain.
-Just head to cloudflareworkers.com and click login.
+Just head to [cloudflareworkers.com](cloudflareworkers.com) and click login.

 You should now be able to see this: